xrettle/WFGY/TensionUniverse/BlackHole/Q082_binding_problem.md

 where the supremum is taken over a predefined finite catalogue of experimental conditions that count as normal, not over arbitrary states.
 This avoids dependence on uncontrolled extreme states while still providing a clear band for acceptable binding tension.

-For practical use at the effective layer, `B_bind_max` is represented by a finite upper bound derived from empirical ranges or model ranges.
+For practical use at the effective layer, `B_bind_max` is represented by a finite upper bound derived from empirical ranges or model ranges, and any derived thresholds are chosen according to the TU Tension Scale Charter.

 ### 3.5 Singular set and domain restrictions